sarahtaji/cse15l-lab-reports/lab1.md

 ![image](cat1.png)

 When using the cat command without an argument, it appears as if it doesn't output anything.
-However, in this mode, 'cat' waits for input from the input.
+However, in this command, 'cat' waits for input from the input.
 Anything you type will be echoed back to the standard output once you hit enter.

 As seen in the picture:
 ![image](cat1R.png)